Pratham3101/Prathamesh/README.md

 #editing the file

-its a markdown file in this respiratory.
+its a markdown file in this respitory.